 In the Bible we learn that it was God who made everything out of nothing.
 He created it by His wisdom and power, and most of all by His love.
 So right after He made the heavens and the earth, God said, "Let there be light."
 See Genesis 1:1-3.

 With that command, God produced the whole array of electromagnetic waves in the universe.
 One small group of these waves are what we call "visible light."
 They make up the rainbow, as shown in this diagram.

 Then God gave us vision, so we could use those waves of light.
 They help us learn and enjoy the truth about our beginnings, and about all of God's other gifts.

 Learning to See the Truth

-God's Word to us in the Bible tells us why some of our smartest scientists believe in Evolution.
+God tells us in the Bible why some of our smartest scientists believe in Evolution.
 It says:

 The person without the Spirit doesn’t accept the things that come from the Spirit of God.
 These things are foolish to them.
 They can’t understand them.
 In fact, such things can’t be understood without the Spirit’s help.
 1 Corinthians 2:14

 So if we want to learn about Creation, we need to ask God to help us see the truth.
 Otherwise we're stuck with all the questions about Evolution.

 Faith is the link to life with God.
 If we ask God to help us see, He gives us this faith.
 He opens our eyes to the truth.
 We can begin to grasp what God's Word is saying, and we can begin to feel and understand His love for us.